MC-kit/xpypact/README.rst

 - export to DuckDB
 - export to parquet files

-.. configures and runs FISPACT, converts FISPACT output to xarray datasets.

 .. note::

     Currently available FISPACT v.5 API uses rather old python version (3.6).
-    That prevents direct use of their API in our package (>=3.8).
+    That prevents direct use of their API in our package (>=3.10).
     Check if own python integration with FISPACT is reasonable and feasible.
+    Or provide own FISPACT python binding.

 Installation